eisenlohr/FundamentalZones/README.md

 ### Orientation Fundamental Zones

-In order of increasing volume (decreasing degree of symmetry), the below animated volume contains the FZs for the four lattice symmetries:
+In order of increasing volume (decreasing degree of symmetry), the following animated volume contains the FZs for the four crystal symmetries:

 * cubic
 * hexagonal